Achievable logoAchievable logo

 • Varus stress test

-• Tests integrity of lateral collateral ligament
+• Tests the integrity of the lateral collateral ligament

 • Pivot shift test